CASTIEL CHEN ZHUANG 庄晨

 Working Paper

-"Examining the Zero-Markup Drug Policy in China: A Structural Approach", with Qifan Huang and Zhentong Lu, under review
+"Examining the Zero-Markup Drug Policy in China: A Structural Approach", with Qifan Huang and Zhentong Lu

-"Competition and Product Assortment in a Social E-commerce Platform: A Deep Learning Approach", with Ying-chin Chen and Qifan Huang, under review
+"Competition and Product Assortment in a Social E-commerce Platform: A Deep Learning Approach", with Ying-chin Chen and Qifan Huang

-"Heterogeneous Policy Impacts: A Modal Regression Approach", with Ying-chin Chen, under review
+"Heterogeneous Policy Impacts: A Modal Regression Approach", with Ying-chin Chen

 Published Paper